LauraMutheu/Laura_Mutheu/README.md

 4. Tableau.
 5. Power BI.

+✴️ I’m am currently working on building my data analytics portfolio.

 🌱 I love solving puzzles and I'm really great at thinking on my feet thus making me a solution and goal oriented data analyst.

 👯 I’m looking to collaborate with other data professionals to work on real world projects and exchange knowledge on data-related technological advancements.

-🤔 I’m also currently in search of a data analystics job opportunity, could you kindly connect me where possible.

 📫 How to reach me: mutheulauramutua@gmail.com

-⚡ Fun fact: I love adventure filled activities such as: sky cycling,high rope challenges and indoor rock climbing.On the geeky side,I love immersing myself into  reading African literature books.I find them so relaxing,lol.
+⚡ Fun fact: I love adventure filled activities such as: sky cycling,high rope challenges and indoor rock climbing.On the geeky side,I love immersing myself into  reading literature books.I find them so relaxing:)